 Now in his 60s, Presas continues to hone and add to his art while helping others do the same.
 Through his association with Wally Jay, pressure-point specialist George Dillman and san soo expert Ron Van Browning, Presas’ seminars and training camps are never lacking when it comes to the sheer volume of devastating techniques available.

 “I owe a lot to Remy [Presas],” Wally Jay says.
 “He helped me a lot.”
 This phrase is repeated over and over again by martial artists fortunate enough to have crossed paths with this legendary stick-combat fighter, teacher and master of modern-arnis techniques.
 His teaching skills, charisma and energy are inspiring to all, and his seminars and training camps should be added to the schedules of martial artists of all styles and systems.

 Modern-arnis founder Remy Presas passed away in August 2001.
 Small-circle jujitsu developer Wally Jay passed away in May 2011.

-Jeffrey J. Delaney is head of the International Modern Arnis Federation.
-In January 2013, he will be teaching at the Modern Arnis & Military Arnis Winter Training Camp 2013.
+About the Author: Jeffrey J. Delaney is head of the International Modern Arnis Federation.